NREL/ReEDS-2.0/docs/hpc_commands.md

 *Type your password and hit enter/return*

 ## Step 2.
 Add a GAMS license (for first time setup or if GAMS license is renewed)
-> navigate to the appropriate directory
+*Navigate to the appropriate directory:*
 `cd ../../home/[your username]`

-> create folders to store the GAMS license
+*Create folders to store the GAMS license:*
 `mkdir .local/share/GAMS`

-> Navigate to teh GAMS folder that was just created `cd .local/share/GAMS`
+*Navigate to the GAMS folder that was just created:*
+`cd .local/share/GAMS`

-> Upload the GAMS license file into this folder and name it as "gamslice.txt"
+*Upload the GAMS license file into this folder and name it as "gamslice.txt"*

 ## Step 3.
 Setup a screen (for first time setup or if HPC restarts)
 `screen -S reeds`